whistle-boy/dss_prjt_ml/README_eng.md

-# SOCAR Auto Insurance Fraud Predicti
+# SOCAR Auto Insurance Fraud Prediction

 The project carried out as part of 15th Data Science School.
 The project hopes contribute to the auto industry by reducing auto insurance fraud.